Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 • An extended 8-week Deep Dive container

-• 7 in-home overnights + 3 nap days, placed strategically across the container
+• 7 in-home overnights + 3 nap days, placed strategically

 • 30-day post-container check-in call